carl-allen/carl-allen.github.io/docs/_posts/2019-07-01-explaining-analogies-explained.markdown

 {: #proof}
 ## Proving the embedding relationship of analogies

-From above, it can be seen that the additive relationship between word embeddings of analogies \eqref{eq:one} follows if (a) an equivalent relationship exists between PMI vectors, i.e.
+This suggests observed additive relationships between word embeddings \eqref{eq:one} follow if the projection from PMI vectors to word embeddings induced by the loss function is sufficiently linear and if equivalent relationships exists between PMI vectors, i.e.

 $$
 \begin{equation}